Trellis-Logic/sdu/platforms/redbear_duo/platform.md

  * Wait for the LED to start blinkign yellow
  * Release the SETUP button

-2. Using dfu-util, download the .bin file to the device, using command
+2. Using dfu-util, download the .bin file to the device, using command:
 ```
 dfu-util -d 2b04:d058 -a 0 -s 0x80C0000 -D demo/BLE_Blink_Fast.bin
 ```
-Where demo/BLE_Blink_Fast.bin can be downloaded from [here](demo/BLE_Blink_Fast.bin)
+Where demo/BLE_Blink_Fast.bin can be downloaded [here](demo/BLE_Blink_Fast.bin)
 3. Reset the duo.
 You should now see the blue LED flashing about 10 times per second.

 #### Upload SDU Firmware via the nRF Toolbox